100+ Ways to Say “Sad”: A Word List for Writers

 Whenever the old lady coughed, my gut clenched.
 I think her name was Margaret.
 Or maybe Minnie?
 Minnie.
 Yeah.
 Every time she horked her lungs out, I wanted to cry.
 She worked hard — harder than any of the guys — in this dungeon of a Thipakrisian mine.
 I often wondered as I lay awake at night, staring at nothing, if we’d ever get back to Earth.
 Then, the scratching in my throat would remind me that if we didn’t escape, I’d end up just like her in a few years.
 Frandelstax!

 Notes: The narrator’s clenched gut shows his sadness.
-Ditto for his desire to cry, emphasized further by his lying awake at night, staring at nothing.
+Ditto for his desire to cry, emphasized further by his lying awake at night and staring at nothing.
 Frandelstax — nothing like an invented sci-fi expletive to augment the ambience.

 And You?